-The winery is located in the municipality Saint-Estèphe or the same area in the Médoc (Bordeaux).
-From the famous Château Lafite-Rothschild it is only separated by a stream.
-Part of the vineyards was dissolved in 1789 and thus the Château Cos Labory founded.
-The founding year of the Château Cos d'Estournel is 1811, when the horse and wine merchant Louis-Gaspard d'Estournel (1753-1844) acquired the first vineyards.
-He recognized the quality of the extremely barren pebble soils (Cos) early on.
-The name part "Cos" (Caux) is derived from "Colline de cailloux" (gritty hill).
+The winery is located in the municipality Saint-Estèphe or the same area in Médoc (Bordeaux).
+From the famous Château Lafite-Rothschild it's only separated by a stream.
+Part of the vineyards was dissolved in 1789 and with that the Château Cos Labory founded.
+The founding year of the Château Cos d'Estournel is 1811, when the horse and wine dealer Louis-Gaspard d'Estournel (1753-1844) acquired the first vineyards.
+He recognized the quality of the extremely barren pebble floors (Cos) early on.
+The name part "Cos" (Caux) is derived from "Colline de cailloux" (gravelly hill).
 Louis-Gaspard d'Estournel exported his wine to India and Arab countries.
-From there he imported noble horses, which were bred in the pastures around the vineyards.
-He built a huge, partly Asian-style wine cellar, including the pagoda-like curved rooftops and the famous door from the harem area of the Sultan of Zanzibar.
+From there he imported noble horses that were bred in the pastures around the vineyards.
+He built a huge wine cellar in partly Asian style, including the pagoda-like roofs and the famous door from the harem area of the Sultan of Zanzibar.

-After a rich history, in 1970 the estate was inherited by Yves, Jean-Marie and Bruno Prats, The latter acted until 1998 as managing director.
-During this time, the term "Super-Seconds" was born in the Médoc.
-This means that the wine would deserve the "Premier Cru Classé" because of its high quality.
-This was thanks to Bruno Prats, who worked with tremendous perfection and the most modern methods.
-1998 was the good to the Taillan Group and finally sold to food manufacturer Michel Reybier in 2001.
-Today it is managed by Prat's son Jean-Guillaume.
+After an eventful history, the estate came into the possession of Yves, Jean-Marie and Bruno in 1970 Prats, The latter acted as managing director until 1998.
+During this time, the term "Super-Seconds" was born.
+This means that the wine would earn the "Premier Cru Classé" due to its high quality.
+This was thanks to Bruno Prats, who worked with immense perfection and with the most modern methods.
+In 1998 the property was sold to the Taillan Group and finally sold to Michel Reybier in 2001.
+Today it is run by Prat's son Jean-Guillaume.

 The total property covers 100 hectares, of which 67 hectares are planted with vines.
 These are Cabernet Sauvignon (60%), Merlot (38%) and Cabernet Franc (2%).
-The extremely long-lived red wine matures 18 to 24 months in 70% to (in particularly good years) 100% new barriques, The second wine is called "Les Pagodes de Cos".
-The "Maître d'Estournel" brand wine produced under the "Bordeaux" appellation was created in 1971 by Bruno Prats.
-The name honors the legendary founder Louis Gaspard d'Estournel.
-The red wine is made from the varieties Cabernet Sauvignon, Merlot and Cabernet Franc, the white wine from Sauvignon Blanc, the grapes come from the whole region.
-These are priced significantly cheaper wines.
+The extremely long-lived red wine matures in 18 to 24 months in 70% to (in particularly good years) 100% new barriques, The second wine is called "Les Pagodes de Cos".
+The branded wine "Maître d'Estournel" produced under the appellation "Bordeaux" was created in 1971 by Bruno Prats.
+The name is given to the legendary founder Louis Gaspard d'Estournel.
+The red wine is made from the varieties Cabernet Sauvignon, Merlot and Cabernet Franc, the white wine from Sauvignon Blanc, with the grapes coming from all over the region.
+These are significantly cheaper wines.